MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/mixed-reality-capture-unity.md

 To opt in to rendering from the PV Camera when using the [Mixed Reality Toolkit](https://microsoft.github.io/MixedRealityToolkit-Unity/README.html), enable the [Windows Mixed Reality Camera Settings](/windows/mixed-reality/mrtk-unity/features/camera-system/windows-mixed-reality-camera-settings) provider and check **Render from PV Camera**.

-If you're not using the Mixed Reality Toolkit, you can use a component to [manually opt-in](#enable-the-photovideocamera-holographicviewconfiguration-in-directx).

 ##### Handle the additional HolographicCamera render in Unity

 This is done for you automatically by Unity.